amnuts/opcache-gui/README.md

 A clean and responsive interface for Zend OPcache information, showing statistics, settings and cached files, and providing a real-time update for the information.

-This interface uses ReactJS and Axios and is for modern browsers and requires a minimum of PHP 7.1.
+This interface uses ReactJS and Axios and is for modern browsers, and requires a minimum of PHP 7.1.

 ## License